Popular Stories

 1. Pests

 Check for evidence on the underside of the leaves.
 Spray your citrus tree with insecticidal soap, neem oil, or a suitable insecticide from your garden centre.
-Repeat until the plant begins to recover.
+Repeat until the plant recovers.

 Silvery lines or trails on the new leaves mean your tree has citrus leafminer.
 It’s a tiny moth that lays its eggs on the leaf.
 The hatched larvae tunnel into the leaf, creating tunnels that result in ugly, distorted leaves, thereby reducing the harvest on the trees.
 Spray the plant with Pest Oil or Eco Oil every two weeks, ensuring to spray both the top and bottom of the leaves.